Dark Skies: Bright Stars

 Dark Skies: Bright Stars on Bodmin Moor now completed..

 We have had a wonderful time working around Bodmin Moor, getting to know the wonderful astronomy heritage in the area and working with local communities.
 The Hurlers have been a highlight with our wonderful immersion weekend and adventurous dance and singing activities on the moor!
 For details of our Bodmin Moor activities, please click here.

 We are planning to continue our exploration of astronomy heritage in Penwith and Isles of Scilly, who are also working towards a Dark Skies park bid...watch this space!

-Brian Sheen from Roseland Observatory and Carolyn Kennett of South West Astronomy Heritage have been working on their heritage research for the project; working out the best way to share what they know and continuing research into the life of John Couch Adams.
+Brian Sheen from Roseland Observatory and Carolyn Kennett of South West Astronomy Heritage worked on their heritage research for the project; working out the best way to share what they know and continuing research into the life of John Couch Adams.
 John Couch Adams, Cornwall's most important astronomer, co-discovered Neptune with Le Verrier in 1846.